Annual Meeting Information

 Instructions for uploading posters Instructions for uploading presentations

-Presented Paper and Poster Presentation Abstract submission deadline is November 30, 2023.
+Presented Paper and Poster Presentation Abstract submission is now open!
+Abstracts are due November 30th, 2024.

 In addition to the Plenary session, the meeting will offer technical paper sessions, and an expanded poster presentation session for students (undergraduate or graduate) and wildlife professionals.
 Best poster presentation by an undergraduate and graduate will be awarded as in previous years.
 Papers/posters presenting the results of wildlife field investigations and analyses as well as topic reviews of interest to wildlife students and professionals in Texas are encouraged.
 Paper (oral) presentations should present results or outcomes and abstracts reporting preliminary or no data should be submitted as a poster.
 Only one poster will be judged per student presenter, though students may present more than 1 poster.